 Please ensure that your Internet connection is stable and that sharing of Wi-Fi Bandwidth is controlled before beginning online examinations.

 - Incompatible Devices (computers), Operating Systems and Browsers

 - Computers full of Bloatware (many free/downloaded programs that use-up system resources)

 - Computers that Crash (or need to be rebooted) Often

 Incompatible and/or unreliable computers will make your online studies extremely frustrating, resulting in missed assignment submissions, problems with exam taking (ranging from ‘no access to the test,’ to ‘getting disconnected from the exam while answering questions’), and other various problems - which generally result in students earning lower course grades and lower student success rates.

-Mobile devices are not compatible with the functions of Canvas and the various third-party tools used in many courses, and their exclusive use for accessing your courses will result in very negative impact on your ability to successfully access the course and/or participate in the course activities should you attempt to use them (an exception is the very limited Blackboard App available for iPhone and Android devices will not provide you with adequate access to your course).
+Mobile devices are not completely compatible with all the functions of Canvas and the various third-party tools used in many courses, and their exclusive use for accessing your courses will result in very negative impact on your ability to successfully access the course and/or participate in the course activities (the limited Canvas App available for iPhone and Android devices will not provide you with adequate access to your course).

 Should you encounter any difficulties and/or unsupported notices, please Contact eLearning before an issue with your system prevents you from earning a good grade in your course(s).

 - Updating & Installing Software